GLOBAL MARKETS-China share plunge smacks world markets; S&P, Nasdaq in correction

 * More than 1 trillion euros wiped off European stocks in August Dollar slides vs euro, yen; Treasury yields hit 4-month low

-* Crude oil, copper, aluminum lowest since 2009 (Updates day's trading volume, paragraph 13)
+* Crude oil, copper, aluminum lowest since 2009 (Updates to U.S. market close; adds volume, comments)

 By Sinead Carew